dgpv/bsst/README.md

         Add information about byte size of produced model values in the report

+        NOTE: reported sizes are sorted in ascending order.
+If there are more possible sizes than reported, it is not implied that sizes lower than the reported are not possible.
+For example, "# Sizes: 1, 2, ..." does not mean size 0 is not possible

   --check-always-true-enforcements=true

         Use Z3 to check enforcements for being 'always true': that is,